-State Rep. Joe Geller, D-Aventura, has filed a bill to mandate that Florida’s electoral votes given to the candidate who wins the nationwide popular vote.
+State Rep. Joe Geller, D-Aventura, has filed a bill to mandate that Florida’s electoral votes be awarded to the candidate who wins the nationwide popular vote.
 Even if it has a snowball’s chance in Miami to pass a GOP-controlled legislature reluctant to draw the Twitter wrath of a president who doesn’t take kindly to popular vote talk, it’s at least an interesting idea for discussion and probably less of a lift than amending the U.S. Constitution.

 “The results of the 2016 Presidential Election demonstrated once again that the Electoral College is an obsolete, archaic, and anti-democratic system,” Geller said.
 “For the second time in sixteen years, the winner of the popular vote – or as it is called everywhere else in the world, the vote – has lost the presidential election.
 This is in complete contradiction to our principle of one person, one vote.”